woocommerce/woocommerce/readme.txt

 * Support for informal/formal localisations
 * Directory changed for uploading file downloads - uploads/woocommerce_files
 * Download directory created on install as well as htaccess for denying access
+* Formal and informal German translations - thanks to stefahn, jessor, Ramoonus , owcv and deckerweb

 = 1.2 - 03/11/2011 =
 * Added quick status change buttons (processing/complete) to orders panel